Showing content for section Overview

 - Architecture plb

 Placement year (optional)

-After your second year, you can complete an optional work placement year to gain valuable work experience in a design practice or in the wider construction industry.
+After your second or third year, you can complete an optional work placement year to gain valuable work experience in a design practice or in the wider construction industry.
 It will hone your skills and build your knowledge for your final year.